secshd

 KbdInteractiveAuthentication

 Specifies whether to allow keyboard-interactive authentication.
-The argument to this keyword must be yes or no. The default is to use whatever value ChallengeResponseAuthentication is set to by default yes).
+All authentication styles from login.conf(5) are supported.
+The default is yes.
+The argument to this keyword must be yes or no. ChallengeResponseAuthentication is a deprecated alias for this.

 KexAlgorithms

 Specifies the available KEX (Key Exchange) algorithms.
 Multiple algorithms must be comma-separated.
-Alternately if the specified value begins with a + character, then the specified methods will be appended to the default set instead of replacing them.
-If the specified value begins with a - character, then the specified methods (including wildcards) will be removed from the default set instead of replacing them.
+Alternately if the specified list begins with a + character, then the specified algorithms will be appended to the default set instead of replacing them.
+If the specified list begins with a - character, then the specified algorithms (including wildcards) will be removed from the default set instead of replacing them.
+If the specified list begins with a ^ character, then the specified algorithms will be placed at the head of the default set.
 The supported algorithms are:

 curve25519-sha256